IETF-Hackathon/mDNSResponder/README.md

 can be used with the current Apple developer seeds of iOS 13 and macOS Catalina.
 Older versions of iOS and macOS do not include support for DNS Stateful Operations and DNS Push Notifications.
+Older versions of iOS and macOS will work with the Discovery Proxy but they will not get immediate updates when data changes.

 The client needs to be told in which DNS domains to look for services, in addition to “local”